 The voice is coming from the computer.
 He says his name is REM (Jesse Millspaugh) and that he is the spaceship.
 His programming was advanced so he could relate better to the crew.
 He was abandoned centuries ago when they built a more advanced ship.
 In the centuries since then he has reprogrammed himself to the point where he became sentient.
 He is now alone and running out of power.
 He needs someone to help fix his systems and keep him company.
 He wants Will and Penny to stay with him and service him.
 Will says that they have other plans for their lives.
 REM’s voice hardens.
 He accuses Will of wanting to abandon him like the others did.
 Now a little nervous, Will motions for Penny to follow him and heads for the exit.
 Suddenly the door slams down.
 Will and Penny are now trapped aboard the alien craft.

 “Catwalk” is scheduled to be released in the fall of 2021.
 It was produced, written and directed by Bill Hedges.
 It is the fourth episode of the science fiction “Cosmic Cat” series.
 The film is about 28 minutes long.
 As far as the episode is concerned I will have to admit that I was fortunate enough to have a preview of it, and like the other episodes, I thought it was awesome.
-Currently all I have available for the website is the trailer.
-I will post the entire episode when I have authorization to do so.

 This episode is more somber than the other ones I’ve seen.
 There actually are some sad parts to it.
 It’s also thought provoking and even a little scary.
 As Bill explained to me "I tried to make the themes of facing death, obsolescence, and regret the main drivers of the action."
 I'd say all of those objectives were met nicely.
 Once again Penny is played by Penny and Judy.
 Bill did have a stunt double in some of his scenes, as did Penny and Judy.
 The concept for Penny's spacepod comes from the EVA pod in "2001: A Space Odyssey" 1968.